wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/powerapps/get-started-with-powerapps-common-data-service/includes/3-create-a-cds-entity.md

 ## Customize the main form

-1. In PowerApps, in the left navigation pane, select **Model-driven**.
+1. In Power Apps, in the left navigation pane, select **Model-driven**.
 2. In the left navigation pane, expand **Data**, select **Entities**, and then select **Pet**.
 3. On the **Forms** tab, select **Information** next to the **Main** form type to open the form editor.